mschmitt/Dotfiles/README.md

 I'm not quite sure what's the deal with all those vim package managers, but I do use pathogen: https://github.com/tpope/vim-pathogen

-## /Cygwin: Bash settings on Cygwin

-On Windows Cygwin, I bootstrap an ssh-agent within .bashrc, because that is how I roll.

 ## /Terminals: Terminal configs